mbabynames search ✿

 Amanda Elise

-Amanda carries the meaning "noble and strong" while Elise brings "pledged to God".
+Amanda carries the meaning "worthy of love" while Elise brings "pledged to God".
 Said together, Amanda Elise has both weight and warmth.
 Elise (2 syllables) provides a firm close after the longer Amanda.

 Amanda Beatrice

-Put "noble and strong" next to "she who brings happiness" and you get a name that feels considered.
+Put "worthy of love" next to "she who brings happiness" and you get a name that feels considered.
 Amanda Beatrice works on paper and out loud.
 Beatrice (2 syllables) provides a firm close after the longer Amanda.

 Amanda Tessa